 As a consequence of global warming and the changes in the water temperature, the Galapagos iguanas developed the ability to reduce its size to be able to survive during periods of scarcity.
 Iguanas can reduce 20% its size and when everything is back to normal, they grow again to their normal size.
 Amazing right?
 I wish I could do that easily.

-Why are so many Iguanas in Galapagos?
+Why are there so many Iguanas in Galapagos?

 The marine iguana of Galapagos is one of the key endemic species that is spread throughout the islands.
 Here they have found an ideal place to live relaxed and comfortable.